tezizzm/SeptemberWorkshop/Exercises/Exercise #1/instructions.md

     ***.NET Core Version 2.1.x is required for this workshop***

-2. Conﬁrm that it installed correctly by opening a command line and typing:
+2. Confirm that it installed correctly by opening a command line and typing:

     ```Windows
     dotnet --version